 - Check oil (4-cycle units)

 Add fresh fuel.
-Instead of ethanol-laden gas station gas, consider using premixed fuel engineered for your line trimmer.
-TruFuel is ethanol-free, high octane fuel and made with advanced stabilizers that keep the fuel fresh for two years after opening and for more than 5 years unopened.
+Instead of ethanol-laden gas station gasoline, consider using a premixed fuel engineered for your trimmer.
+TruFuel is ethanol-free, high-octane fuel made with advanced stabilizers that keep the fuel fresh for two years after opening and for more than 5 years unopened.
 You’ll notice the difference in performance and equipment longevity.

-Many of the landscaping tasks you completed in the spring set the table for summer.
-But there are still a few things to tackle between regular mowing and weed trimming.
+Many of the landscaping tasks you completed in the spring set the tone for summer.
+However, a few things still need to be tackled between regular mowing and weed trimming.
 Here’s a checklist to get you through the summer:

-June through the end of November is hurricane season for the Atlantic and the Gulf of Mexico, so the time is now to plan and prepare for a hurricane.
-If a portable gas-powered generator is part of your hurricane plan, keep TruFuel 4-Cycle fuel on hand.
-It’s ethanol-free fuel that stays fresh for two years opened and at least five years unopened—making it the perfect fuel for limited-use emergency generators.
-Why use ethanol-free gas?
-Because 4-cycle engines were never meant to process ethanol, and because taking your generator to the repair shop for a new carburetor or gas line is not an option in the wake of a hurricane, play it safe by using TruFuel.
+From June through the end of November is hurricane season for the Atlantic and the Gulf of Mexico, so the time is now to plan and prepare for a hurricane.
+If a portable gas-powered generator is part of your hurricane plan, keep TruFuel 4-Cycle fuel on-hand.
+It’s ethanol-free fuel that stays fresh for two years opened and at least five years unopened, making it the perfect fuel for limited-use emergency generators.
+Four-cycle engines were never meant to process ethanol.
+Because taking your generator to the repair shop for a new carburetor or gas line is not an option in the wake of a hurricane, play it safe by using TruFuel.

-- Mosquitos.
-Eventually, the mosquitos will appear, and remain into the fall.
-To reduce their numbers, inspect your yard for standing water breeding grounds for these disease-bearing insects.
+- Eventually mosquitoes will appear and remain into the fall season.
+To reduce their numbers, inspect your yard for standing-water breeding grounds for these disease-bearing insects.

 - Don’t let summer rain collect in tires, corrugated downspout drains, corrugated pipes or wheelbarrows.